QiuYukang/5G-LENA/doc/source/nr-module.rst

 based on Incremental Redundancy (IR) and on Chase Combining (CC), as we will present in the corresponding section.

-Let us note that the attribute ``ErrorModelType`` configures the type of error modelling, which can be set to NR (ns3::NrEesmCcT1, ns3::NrEesmIrT1, ns3::NrEesmCcT2, ns3::NrEesmIrT2) or to LTE (ns3::NrLteMiErrorModel) in case one wants to reproduce LTE PHY layer.
+Let us note that the attribute ``ErrorModelType`` configures the type of error modelling, which can be set to NR (ns3::NrEesmCcT1, ns3::NrEesmIrT1, ns3::NrEesmCcT2, ns3::NrEesmIrT2) or to LTE (ns3::NrLteMiErrorModel, default one) in case one wants to reproduce LTE PHY layer.
 In the NR case, the HARQ method and MCS table are configured according to the selected error model, e.g., ns3::NrEesmCcT1 uses HARQ-CC and MCS Table1.

 The error model of the NR data plane in the 'NR' module is developed according to standard link-to-system mapping (L2SM) techniques.
 The L2SM choice is aligned with the